Creating resilient wastewater catchments

 In stage one of the process, we wanted to make sure our partners knew how to contribute to our DWMP.

 To help us maximise the benefits of our DWMP, we led a collaborative process that included measures to meet our collective drainage and wastewater objectives while protecting the environment.

-In winter 2019, we also completed a consultation period for our proposed objectives and carefully considered all of the comments we received.
+In winter 2019, we completed a consultation period for our proposed objectives and carefully considered the comments we received.

 Based on this groundwork, the first version of our DWMP will focus on the impact of growth and climate change between 2025 and 2050.

-As part of our business planning cycles, we’ll update this DWMP every five years to make sure the scope of our work can evolve.
-In the future, this may mean including a wider range of measures to prevent incidents like sewer flooding inside homes and river pollution.
+We’ll update this DWMP every five years to make sure the scope of our work can evolve.
+In future, this may mean including a wider range of measures to prevent incidents like sewer flooding inside homes and river pollution.

 Find out more about our national planning objectives now.

 We’ll continue to engage with our partners throughout the process until the final version of our plan goes to our regulators as part of our next business plan in March 2023.

 We’ll work on the following three levels of engagement and data:

 - Level 1 – the company-level strategy: A plan covering the whole of the Thames Water region, developed from the bottom up